ayarabih/UN-Women-Backend/README.md

 # UN-Women-Backend
 AUC backend-bootcamp
-in this bootcamp will be for 6 month and we will learn
+in this boot camp will be for 6 months and we will learn

  Backend Basics